Khan/genqlient/docs/CONTRIBUTING.md

 - documentation, for new features
 - changelog entries

+The PR description template will remind you of these.
 Pull requests will be squash-merged, so subsequent commit messages may be brief (e.g. "review comments").

 Large changes should typically be discussed on the issue tracker first, and should ideally be broken up into separate PRs, or failing that, several commits, for ease of reviewing.
+This is especially true of breaking changes; see the [versioning policy](versioning.md) for what we consider breaking.

 ## Style